CFDA-FM

 CFDA-FM is a Canadian radio station, broadcasting an adult contemporary format at 101.9 FM in Victoriaville, Quebec.
 It shares the programming of sister station CKLD-FM in Thetford Mines.

 The stations air the same programming at all times, although both stations produce a portion of the shared broadcast schedule from separate studios.
 Their CHR sister station CFJO-FM also produces programming in both cities, although it serves the region from a single 100-kilowatt transmitter.

 History

 The station was launched by Radio Victoriaville on October 19, 1951, airing on 1380 AM.
 It was sold to François Labbé's Radio-Mégantic in 1970, becoming a Radio-Canada affiliate as part of the Réseau des Appalaches from 1972 to 1979.

 The station subsequently converted to its current FM frequency in 1999.

-In April 2014, Montreal-based Attraction Radio announced plans to acquire all of Réseau des Appalaches' stations, including CFDA-FM; the decision is currently awaiting CRTC approval.
+In April 2014, Montreal-based Attraction Radio (now Arsenal Media) announced plans to acquire all of Réseau des Appalaches' stations, including CFDA-FM; the decision is currently awaiting CRTC approval.

 Pierre Bruneau, the current anchor of TVA's daytime newscasts, worked for CFDA early in his career.